August 18, 2011

 The Deity of the Holy Spirit

 The Spirit of Truth.
-In John 14:17, page 1685, we read about the Holy Spirit referred to as the Spirit of Truth.
+In John 14:17, we read about the Holy Spirit referred to as the Spirit of Truth.
 I talk with many people who live all of their lives dominated by their emotions.
 They make choices to feel better, to ease pain, to lessen sorrow, and so on.
 The Bible teaches us that we should always follow Jesus, and do what He wants, and some of that will include suffering for Him.
 To follow Jesus, we need to know what He wants us to do.
-We learns what we should do by knowing the truth.
+We learn what we should do by knowing the truth.
 Instead of basing our lives upon emotions, we should base our lives upon the truth of God.
 Here, the Holy Spirit ministers to us so that we will know the truth.
-The Holy Spirit brings the truth of God into our minds so that we may live in the truth and walk in the truth, just as Jesus is in the truth (Psalm 86:11, pages 940-941; John 14:6, page 1684).
+The Holy Spirit brings the truth of God into our minds so that we may live in the truth and walk in the truth, just as Jesus is in the truth (Psalm 86:11; John 14:6).

 So we learn more about the deity of the Holy Spirit today.